Academic Catalog

 Prerequisite for taking this course is completion of SOCI 101 and instructor consent.

-This course focuses on deviance from a sociological perspective.
-Deviance through a sociological lens focuses on how and why a belief, behavior, or person is labeled "deviant" rather than on the acts/behaviors/identities themselves.
+Examines deviance from a sociological perspective, or how beliefs and behaviors get labeled as “normal” or "deviant" and why.
 Deviance in sociology is about situation.
-Labeling something as deviant is not classifying facts, but instead is a process.
-This process isn't uniform - it is impacted by things like socialization (what norms are in place?), timing, audience, and power.
+The labeling process is not uniform - it is impacted by things like socialization (what norms are in place?), timing, audience, and power.
 Using theory, we will explore things often considered deviant including bodily and cognitive difference, crime, sexuality and sexual behavior, race and racism, cyber-deviance, and gender.

 Typically Offered: